-In a recent interview, Millener confirmed that the project is currently progressing “very well” and that his engineers are confident of having a test mule operational at Dovenby Hall by the start of January.
+In a recent interview with Ford Authority, Millener confirmed that the project is currently progressing “very well” and that his engineers are confident of having a test mule operational at Dovenby Hall by the start of January.

 The new car will be powered by the same turbocharged 1.6L EcoBoost engine as the current Fiesta RS World Rally Car.
 The boosted four-banger will be paired to a hybrid energy recovery system supplied by Compact Dynamics of Germany.